15 Tips for Letting Go of a Relationship That Is Not Healthy

-Brain scans of lovers and people experiencing cocaine addiction both display increased activity in the pleasure centers of the brain (most notably the dopamine centers) and decreased activity in the frontal lobe, which is the area responsible for cognition.
+Brain scans of lovers and people experiencing substance addiction both display increased activity in the pleasure centers of the brain (most notably the dopamine centers) and decreased activity in the frontal lobe, which is the area responsible for cognition.
 This means that while falling in love can make us feel good, it can also profoundly affect our judgment.

 It is for this reason that love can sometimes be compared to an addiction.
 In love, much like addiction, there may be negative side effects such as abuse or gaslighting.
 But despite all of those bad circumstances, it can still be difficult to kick the romantic attraction and feelings of love when letting a relationship go.